A Certain Magical Index: Light novels

 A Certain Magical Index is a light novel series written by Kamachi and illustrated by Kiyotaka Haimura.
-ASCII Media Works published 25 volumes between April 10, 2004 and August 10, 2011 under their Dengeki Bunko imprint; 22 comprise the main story while the other three are short story collections.
+ASCII Media Works published 25 volumes between April 10, 2004, and August 10, 2011, under their Dengeki Bunko imprint; 22 comprise the main story while the other three are short story collections.
 On May 4, 2021, all volumes were free to read for one day in the Dengeki Novekomi app developed by Kadokawa Corporation.
-Yen Press has licensed the series in North America in April 2014, which began releasing under their Yen On imprint in November, and its omnibus edition in November 2022.
+Yen Press licensed the series in North America in April 2014, which began releasing under their Yen On imprint in November, and its omnibus edition in November 2022.

-A sequel series, titled A Certain Magical Index: New Testament (新約 とある魔術の禁書目録, Shinyaku Toaru Majutsu no Indekkusu), began publication on March 10, 2011 and concluded on July 10, 2019 with the publication of its 23rd volume.
+A sequel series, titled A Certain Magical Index: New Testament (新約 とある魔術の禁書目録, Shinyaku Toaru Majutsu no Indekkusu), began publication on March 10, 2011 and concluded on July 10, 2019, with the publication of its 23rd volume.
 On May 4, 2021, they began to be published in the Dengeki Novekomi app.
 A third light novel series, titled A Certain Magical Index: Genesis Testament (創約 とある魔術の禁書目録, Sōyaku Toaru Majutsu no Indekkusu), began publication on February 7, 2020.
+Yen Press has acquired New Testament for English publication.

 Kamachi wrote short novels exclusively for Haimura's three artbook collections.
 The first short novel, titled A Certain Magical Index SS: Love Letter Competition, was included in the release of Kiyotaka Haimura Artbook rainbow spectrum:colors on February 28, 2011.
 The second short novel, titled New Testament: A Certain Magical Index SS, was included in the release of Kiyotaka Haimura Artbook 2 rainbow spectrum:notes on September 9, 2014.
 The third short novel, titled Genesis Testament: A Certain Magical Index SS, was included in the release of Kiyotaka Haimura Artbook 3 CROSS on May 9, 2020.